 Care for Huntington's disease at Rush

 There is no cure for Huntington's disease.
 Your care team at Rush will focus on relieving your symptoms and helping you cope with the emotional challenges of living with Huntington's.
 Neurologists at Rush work closely with neuropsychologists, psychiatrists, nurses, social workers, therapists and other staff to tailor treatment to your specific needs.

-Medicines can help manage some of the symptoms of Huntington’s disease, such as the emotional and movement problems; however, they can’t slow the disease’s progression or stop it.
-Most of the drugs used to treat the disease’s symptoms have side effects, including fatigue, restlessness or hyperexcitability.
-Your doctors can help address any side effects you may experience.
+Medicines can help manage some of the symptoms of Huntington's disease, such as the emotional and movement problems; however, they can't slow the disease's progression or stop it.
+Most of the drugs used to treat the disease's symptoms have side effects, including fatigue, restlessness or hyperexcitability.
+Your team at the Rush Huntington's disease program can help address any side effects you may experience.

 It's also important for people with Huntington's to exercise and stay active because they tend to do better than those who don't.